Stonewall (comics)

-Stonewall is the codename of two characters from Marvel Comics.
+Stonewall is the codename of two fictional characters appearing in American comic books published by Marvel Comics.

 Publication history

 The first Stonewall first appeared in Uncanny X-Men #215 and was created by Chris Claremont and Alan Davis.

 The second Stonewall first appeared in Mighty Avengers #18 and was created by Brian Michael Bendis and Alex Maleev.

 Fictional character biography

 Louis Hamilton

 Stonewall and his allies, Crimson Commando and Super Sabre, were all super-powered U.S. veterans of World War II.
 The trio wished to continue their government service after the war by combatting communism during the Cold War, but they were rebuffed by the U.S. government and forced into retirement.
 Angered by what they perceived as a decline in morals in the United States, the group became vigilantes.
 They captured criminals, whom they released and hunted in the wilderness of upstate New York.
 They killed the criminals, both to reduce the criminal element in society and for the enjoyment of hunting them.

 Mistaking Storm (the leader of the X-Men) for a criminal, the team captured and then hunted her.
 When Storm and Wolverine eventually defeated the three, Stonewall and Crimson Commando agreed to turn themselves in to law enforcement authorities and confess their vigilantism.

 Stonewall, Crimson Commando, and Super Sabre (who had been presumed dead) agreed to join Freedom Force, a U.S. government sponsored team of superhumans, in exchange for a commutation of their sentences.
 Stonewall's first mission with Freedom Force took place during The Fall of the Mutants storyline.
 Freedom Force tried to prevent the X-Men from entering a building in which Destiny had prophesied that they would die.
 In the aftermath of the Fall of the Mutants, Stonewall aided Freedom Force in protecting Forge from the New Mutants and attempting to apprehend Cyclops and Marvel Girl.
-In an attempt to lure the pro-mutant terrorist group known as The Resistants into a trap, Freedom Force staged a fake trial of an evil mutant.
+In an attempt to lure the pro-mutant terrorist group known as the Resistants into a trap, Freedom Force staged a fake trial of an evil mutant.
 For the fake trial, Stonewall acted as one of the lawyers but he was a disaster since he was inspired by the TV series L.A.
 Law and issued an objection without any cause.

-Stonewall was part of the Freedom Force's expedition to defend Muir Island from the Reavers.
-During that mission, Stonewall was killed by Donald Pierce while trying to protect Mystique.
+Stonewall is part of the Freedom Force's expedition to defend Muir Island from the Reavers.
+During the mission, Stonewall is killed by Donald Pierce while trying to protect Mystique.

-Stonewall is resurrected by means of the Transmode Virus to serve as part of Selene's army of deceased mutants.
-Under the control of Selene and Eli Bard, he takes part in the assault on the mutant nation of Utopia.
+During the Necrosha event, Stonewall is resurrected via the Transmode Virus to serve as part of Selene's army.
+Under the control of Selene and Eli Bard, he attacks the mutant nation of Utopia.